When did Lancaster Choice Energy begin serving customers?

 Does Lancaster Choice Energy offer a net energy metering program for qualified solar electric and other distributed generation systems?

 Yes.
 Through Lancaster Choice Energy (LCE’s) net energy metering program, called “Personal Choice,” customers with net energy metering systems have the opportunity to receive credits for future energy service and even receive cash back when their systems produce excess energy.
 As part of Personal Choice, your system’s energy production will be monitored on a monthly basis.
 If you use more energy than your system produces in a given month, you will be charged for the energy you draw from the grid.
 However, if you produce more energy than you consume, you will receive a credit on your bill that can be applied to charges in future months.
-If you have a credit of $100 or more during the October billing cycle of each year as determined by the LCE Net Energy Metering Schedule, you will receive a check for that amount from LCE.
+During the October billing cycle of each year, LCE will determine whether or not each customer has produced net surplus energy, as measured in kWh, over the most recent twelve billing cycles.
+If you have a credit balance in excess of currently applicable LCE charges, you will receive a check for the amount as determined by the LCE Net Energy Metering Schedule from LCE.
 It’s that simple!

 How do I enroll in Lancaster Choice Energy’s net energy metering program?

 Lancaster Choice Energy (LCE) customers who are already enrolled in Southern California Edison (SCE)’s net energy metering program will automatically be enrolled in LCE’s net energy metering program, Personal Choice.
 If you are new to net energy metering, please contact SCE at (800) 974-2356 to submit your interconnection application.
 Once you are enrolled with SCE’s program, you will automatically be enrolled in Personal Choice.